Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

 \subsection{Interplay Between Response Time, Survival Chance, QALY, and Delivery Mode}

 In this section, we study the relationships between response time, survival chance, delivery mode, and compare the drone-network constructed with our approach with the ambulance-based EMS network currently in use in Virginia Beach.
-To assess the two EMS systems under similar experimental settings, we use the historical real-life data for the ambulance-based EMS system in Virginia Beach and the data obtained from the simulator (presented next in Section \ref{sec_sim}) for the drone-system.
-Using the results calculated numerically with our optimization model may have provided a less balanced comparison as the mathematical model may ignore some practical issues that may exist in realty.

-Section \ref{sub_response} analyzes the reduction in the response time attributable to the drone network, the applicability and robustness of the proposed approach, and the spatio-temporal adjustments in the OTRs and drone network.
+To assess the two EMS systems under similar experimental settings, we use the historical real-life data for the ambulance-based EMS system in Virginia Beach and the data obtained from the simulator (presented next in Section \ref{sec_sim}) for the drone system.
+Using the results calculated numerically with our optimization model may have provided a less balanced comparison as the mathematical model may ignore some practical issues that may exist in realty. \ML{Section \ref{sub_response} analyzes the reduction in the response time attributable to the drone network, the applicability and robustness of the proposed approach, and the spatio-temporal adjustments in the OTRs and drone network.
 Section \ref{sub_SURVIVAL} investigates the increase in the chance of survival of an overdose victim and the expected number of lives saved.
-Section \ref{QALY} quantifies the impact on the quality-adjusted life year and performs a cost analysis.
-In Appendix \ref{OPT-PERF}, we provide the metrics presented in Sections \ref{sub_response}, \ref{sub_SURVIVAL}, and \ref{QALY} when calculated directly with our optimization model.
-The results accentuate the benefits of our network over the ambulance-based EMS system in Virginia Beach.
+Section \ref{QALY} quantifies the impact on the QALY and performs a cost analysis. }